charlierobin/mograph-baker/README.md

 ### Warning ...
 There’s no error checking or handling at the moment: I've not tested what happens if you are not in object editing mode, or any similar situations.
 It just asssumes that you're ready to go with `current state to object`.

+Also doesn't handle hierarchies of Cloners or anything like that: just the top level of Cloner/simple child object(s) to be cloned/arranged.